UWNETLAB/gitnet/README.md

 ## Overview

-`gitnet` is a Python 3 library with user friendly tools for collecting, cleaning, and exporting datasets from local Git repositories, as well as creating network models and visualizations.
+`gitnet` is a Python 3 package with tools for collecting, cleaning, and exporting datasets from local Git repositories, as well as creating network datasets and visualizations.
 The primary purpose of `gitnet` is to provide scholarly tools to study the collaboration structure of free and open source software development projects, but may also be of use to organizations, project managers, and curious coders.

 `gitnet` is currently under active development by the University of Waterloo's **NetLab**.
 The current build offers flexible tools for working with local Git repositories.
-Future iterations will include support for collecting and modelling issue report and pull request data, tools for analyzing contributors' communication networks, reproducible data collection, and more tools for increased flexibility.
-If you are curious about our project, want tips regarding how to use `gitnet`, find a bug, or wish to request a feature, please feel free to email a contributor or submit an issue report.
+Future iterations will include support for creating networks using issue report and pull request data, tools for analyzing contributors' communication networks, reproducible data collection, and more tools for increased flexibility.
+If you are curious about the project, want tips regarding how to use `gitnet`, find a bug, or wish to request a feature, please feel free to email a contributor or submit an issue report.

 ## A Quick (Meta) Example